MrHuggs/Poinsot/Verification/Verification.md

 Compare to the plot from "Fig 4a compare.png."
 This shows a flipping period of about 9 seconds.
 Trying the same test with the energy adjustment off shows much greater error, so it's possible the adjustment is haviing an effect.
+By setting the step size very small (.00001) it is possible to get good results w/o the adjustment.